top of page

 Siddhartha was deliberately shielded from the Imperfections and sufferings of life by his father, King Suddhodana.
 The King strove to ensure that his son became the prophesied Cakkavatti Raja (Universal King).
 Siddhartha chose instead to be a Dhamma Acariya (Universal Teacher of Truth) and profoundly changed the course of human history.
 What he achieved was not worldly power but immense power over his thoughts, speech and actions.
 His life-story classically illustrates that the cultivation of a wholesome mental self-culture is key to achieving that elusive inner peace and happiness all of us so earnestly seek.

 The Siddhartha epic offers other invaluable lessons in life.
-It was through right aspiration, unyielding resolve and relentless perseverance that he realised his Supreme Attainment.
-He demonstrated that our goals in life rest within us and are to be actualised through self-reliance and self-effort.
-The challenges he surmounted, stirs the reader’s inspiration and shraddha to realise his or her innate talents and skills.
+It was through right aspiration, unyielding resolve and relentless perseverance that he realized his Supreme Attainment.
+He demonstrated that our goals in life rest within us and are to be actualized through self-reliance and self-effort.
+The challenges he surmounted, stirs the reader’s inspiration and shraddha to realize his or her innate talents and skills.

 by Dr. G.K.
 Ananda Kumaraseri